About us

 Our Conferences

 HEIRNET annually hosts an international conference.
 The first HEIRNET conference in 2004 in Ambleside led to increasingly supported and successful conferences, which were characterized by friendliness and informality, irrespective of academic status.
 Since then, the HEIRNET annual conferences takes place in varied locations, significantly usually where history is a hotly contested subject.
-To date, our annual conferences have been held in Greece, South Africa, the USA, Brazil, Greece, Northern Ireland, Republic oF Ireland, Portugal, Spain, Russia, Cyprus, Slovenia Corfu, and Austria as well as England.
-The 2020 meeting, due to take place in Amsterdam, was postponed due to the global pandemic and the 2021 meeting will be an online event, details of which can be found here.
+To date, our annual conferences have been held in Greece, South Africa, the USA, Brazil, Greece, Northern Ireland, Ireland, Portugal, Spain, Russia, Cyprus, Slovenia, Corfu, Austria, England, the Netherlands and Sweden.
+The 2020 meeting, due to take place in Amsterdam, was postponed due to the global pandemic and replaced by a virtual conference.
+The 2024 conference will take place in Stirling in Scotland.

 Our Publications